rootwork/responsive-tables-builder/README.md

 * Tables are perfectly readable even if CSS never loads, and progressively enhanced for modern browsers while being fully compatible with old ones.
 * Mobile-first, unlike some responsive solutions out there.
 * Styling is done through Sass files, with variables that you can easily update to change things like breakpoints, colors, and spacing.
+* Within the table, text can be formatted differently than numbers.
 * CSS can optionally be included directly in the resulting HTML file -- so you can drop it in all together, for instance in hosted solutions or CMSes where you don't have control over the site-wide CSS files.

+# Directory structure

+`config.yaml`, at the root directory, allows you to set generation options, like whether to create a single HTML file or one HTML file for every data file, and whether to generate a separate CSS file or drop the CSS styles into each HTML file.
+Here you can also change some basic aspects of how your tables are displayed, like colors and spacing, and at what width you want the mobile-to-desktop breakpoint to occur.

+`data` is where you put all of the raw data you're going to be formatting, in YAML files.
+A sample file is included.
+If you're not familiar with YAML, there are [lots](https://blog.stackpath.com/yaml/) of [guides](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) and [many implementations](https://yaml.org/).
+While JSON is probably better for data generally, YAML is easier to format quickly, and there are [JSON-YAML converters](https://www.json2yaml.com/).

+`templates` contains the template files that will format your data.
+Generally you shouldn't need to edit these.

+`styles` contains the Sass partials that control the styling of your data tables.
+Feel free to crack these open if you want to fully customize the CSS styling of your display.

+`dist` is where the HTML file(s), and CSS file, will be created, depending on the values set in `config.yaml`.

+# Usage

+TK

 # Resources